 The Civic Life is in the early stages of developing the Civic Fellows Program, a student ambassador program to help facilitate healthy civic dialogue and engagement in the University community.

-The program will consist of a zero credit class spanning two weekends in November, where student ambassadors train in how to lead dialogues on controversial topics, as well as leadership training to provide a quality example of inclusive civic engagement.
+The program will consist of a zero or one-credit class spanning two weekends in November, where student ambassadors train in how to lead dialogues on controversial topics, as well as leadership training to provide a quality example of inclusive civic engagement.
 The fellows would be matched with a faculty fellow for a discussion on a list of topics presented by Civic Life.

 “The idea is not that we have an answer,” Merrill said.
 “The idea is by having people talk about their disagreements and work it through — they start building those muscles.
 It's an ethos.
 It's not an answer.”